mazedlx/laravel-feature-policy/README.md

 Route::get('/home', 'HomeController')->middleware(Mazedlx\FeaturePolicy\AddFeaturePolicyHeaders::class);
 ```

-You could even override the policy specified in the config file:
+You could even pass a policy as a parameter and override the policy specified in the config file:

 ```php
 // in a routes file